Nicaragua Solidarity Campaign Action Group

-The following article is based on a presentation and interviews with Dr Carlos Arguello, Nicaraguan representative to the International Court or Justice (ICJ) since 1984.
+The following article is based on a presentation at the AGM of NSCAG and interviews with Dr Carlos Arguello, Nicaraguan representative to the International Court of Justice (ICJ) since 1984.

-At the time there were discussions among the Sandinista leadership as to how to defend the Revolution not only by military means but also using ‘international legal weapons.’
-Out of these discussions emerged the idea of pursuing a case against the United States in the ICJ; this was presented to the Court in 1984.
+Dr Arguello explained that in this period there were discussions among the Sandinista leadership as to how to defend the Revolution not only by military means but also using ‘international legal weapons.’
+Out of these discussions Nicaragua agreed to pursue a case against the US in the ICJ; this was presented to the Court in 1984.

 However the US refused to recognise the jurisdiction of the ICJ over the case and to this day has never paid the US$17bn reparations owed to Nicaragua.

-Since 1986 Nicaragua has presented a large number of cases to the ICJ so has accumulated considerable experience of international law and diplomacy specifically how to use the ICJ functions as an ‘international legal weapon’ and a ‘solidarity instrument’.
+Since 1986 Nicaragua has been involved in number of cases in the ICJ so has accumulated considerable experience of international law and diplomacy, in particular how to use the ICJ as an ‘international legal weapon’ and a ‘solidarity instrument’.

-A group of countries including South African began meeting last October/November to consider what action to take internationally to contribute to stopping the rapidly escalating Israeli war against Gaza.
+A group of countries including South African began meeting in October/November 2023 to consider what action to take internationally to contribute to stopping the rapidly escalating Israeli war on Gaza.

 An agreement was reached that South Africa would present the case against Israel under the UN Genocide Convention.
-The ICJ made an interim ruling in January to the effect that Israel must take all measures within its power to prevent acts of genocide.’
+The ICJ made an interim ruling in January 2024 to the effect that Israel ‘must take all measures within its power to prevent acts of genocide.’

 Since then 13 other countries including Nicaragua, Mexico, Chile, Cuba, Brazil, Bolivia and Colombia have supported the case.

-On 1 March, Nicaragua instituted proceedings against Germany for ‘facilitating the commission of genocide’ and failing ‘in its obligation to do everything possible to prevent the commission of genocide’.
+On 1 March, Nicaragua instituted proceedings against Germany for ‘failing in its obligation to do everything possible to prevent the commission of genocide’ by supplying arms to Israel, and for suspending funds to the United Nations Relief and Works Agency for Palestine Refugees (UNWRA).

-n the meantime very strong statements have been issued by UN Secretary General Antonio Guterres and the International Criminal Court (ICC) has issued an arrest warrant for Israeli Prime Minister Benjamin Netanyahu and Hamas leader in Gaza,Yahya Sinwar, for war crimes and crimes against humanity.’
+Meanwhile very strong statements were issued by UN Secretary General Antonio Guterres and the International Criminal Court (ICC) has issued an arrest warrant for Israeli Prime Minister Benjamin Netanyahu and Hamas leader in Gaza,Yahya Sinwar, for war crimes and crimes against humanity.’

-Most important was an ICJ ruling on 19 July.
-This ‘advisory opinion’ was in response to a 2022 UN General Assembly request for a ruling on the legality of Israeli ‘occupation, settlement and annexation of Palestinian territory since 1967.’
+On 19 July the ICJ issued an ‘advisory opinion’ in response to a 2022 UN General Assembly request for a ruling on the legality of Israeli ‘occupation, settlement and annexation of Palestinian territory since 1967.’

 The ruling states that the State of Israel’s continued presence in the Occupied Palestinian Territory is unlawful and must end as rapidly as possible, all new settlement activities must cease immediately; all settlers must be evacuated from the Occupied Palestinian Territory.
 In addition Israel must pay reparations for damage caused.